 Why does a beneficiary, estate or trust need to provide their Social

 Security Number or Federal Tax Identification Number?

-The claim cannot be processed without this information.
-Interest is paid on most claims from the date of death until the date the claim is paid.
-The Social Security Number or Federal Tax Identification Number is required to report interest payments to the Internal Revenue Service.Back to Top »
+New York Life cannot process the claim without this information.
+Interest is paid on most claims from the date of death until the claim is paid.
+The Social Security Number or Federal Tax Identification Number is required to report interest payments to hte Internal Revenue Service.Back to Top »